 Last week I received checks from two of the organizations, Artists’ Fellowship Inc and Change Inc. I am very grateful for the assistance that they have given me.
-Artists’ Fellowship Inc and Change Inc have made everything around here a lot less stressful!
+They’ve made everything around here a lot less stressful:

 - Artists’ Fellowship Inc

 The Fellowship’s requirements—including its application form—are available on its website.

 The only source of information on Change Inc’s emergency grant comes from calling 212-473-3742.
 At the other end of that phone number is a recorded message which explains that the maximum grant is $1000, that only completed applications are accepted, and that the application consists of the following:

 - copies of unpaid bills or medical estimates from a doctor

 - proof of inability to pay in the form of recent bank statements

 - reviews or notices of exhibitions